zhr19002/misc-code/travel_plan/README.md

-This algorithm focuses on optimal tour route planning.
+This project focuses on optimizing tour route planning.